 Review: Is the Renault Zoe the EV for you?

-By driving an EV like the Zoe, the average driver can save around £900 a year in fuel and vehicle tax savings vs a petrol car.
-Assuming an electricity cost of 16.7p/kWh, a full charge on the larger Z.E 40 battery costs around £6.80; the smaller 22 kWh battery costs about £3.65 to charge.
-That's an energy cost of only 4 - 5p per mile, nearly 70% less than the average 14p per mile you'd pay driving a petrol car.
-Read more in our article How Much Can You Save with an Electric Car.
+By driving an EV like the Zoe, the average electric car driver can save over £800 a year in fuel each year vs a petrol car.
+Assuming an electricity cost of 16.3p/kWh, a full charge on the Renault Zoe Z.E.
+50 R110 costs around £8.50.
+That's an energy cost of only around 4.3p per mile, which is 70% less than the average cost of petrol of 15.8p per mile.

-The larger Z.E.
-40 battery can achieve an 80% charge in as little as an hour on a rapid 43kWh charger (often found in motorway service centers), if you've paid an extra £750 for the Quick Charge option.
-Without Quick Charge, you're looking at an hour and 40 minute wait.
-If you expect to make regular journeys longer than 180 miles in summer or 120 miles in winter, paying for the Quick Charge feature for the Z.E. battery will be a lifesaver.
-No one wants to sit at a charging point for over an hour and a half—there are only so many coffees you can drink.
+The Zoe's 50 kWh battery can achieve an 80% charge in as little as an hour on a rapid 50kWh charger (often found in motorway service centers)—if you've paid an extra £1,000 for the Rapid Charge option.
+If you expect to make regular long journeys then paying for the Rapid Charge feature could be a lifesaver.
+No one wants to sit at a charging point for over an hour and a half—there are only so many cups of coffee you can drink.

 When you buy a Zoe, you'll get a free wallbox from Chargemaster for faster home charging (subject to conditions).
 The wallbox charges the Zoe at a rate of 7.4 kilowatts per hour, more than doubling the charging speed from a domestic plug.
-Even with the wallbox, it will take 7 - 8 hours to charge the larger Z.E.
-40 battery and 4 hours to charge the 22 kWh battery.
+Even with the wallbox, it will take 9-10 hours to charge the 50 kWh battery.
 These home charging times are typical and perfectly acceptable, since most people plug in their cars overnight and wake to a fully-charged car in the morning.

 In the interest of saving energy, you might not be looking for quick acceleration from your fully electric car.
-Even so, be aware that the Renault Zoe is the slowest off the mark of the EVs available in the UK, taking 13.5 seconds to bring the car up to 62 mph.
-If you're after a faster car, you can find out more information in our article Best Electric Cars.
+Even so, be aware that the R110 is one of the slower EVs available in the UK, taking 11.4 seconds to bring the car up to 60 mph.
+If you're after a faster car, you can upgrade to the R135 (0-60mph time of 9.5 seconds) or opt for one of the UK's Fastest Electric Cars.